microsoft/PowerToys/README.md

 - Localization
 - OOBE

-### PowerToys 2020 & 2021 roadmap
+### PowerToys roadmap

-Our roadmap for all the [goals and utilities for 2020 detailed over here in the wiki][roadmap].
+Our [prioritized roadmap][roadmap] of features and utilites that the core team is focusing on..

 ## Developer Guidance